CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 2. You can access or import files into the computing environment only using the Data Gateway application (see below for more information);

-3. You can access and visualize only encrypted files (uploaded to CSC using SD Connect or encrypted programmatically with the service's public encryption key).
-Unencrypted files are not visible via the SD Desktop service.
+3. Unencrypted files are not visible via the SD Desktop service.
+You can access and visualize only encrypted files (uploaded to CSC using SD Connect or encrypted programmatically with the service's public encryption key).

 4. The copy-paste function from your computer/laptop to the browser visualizing your secure desktop is entirely disabled for security reasons.
 However, you can use this function inside the virtual desktop.

-5. Only files saved in the shared-directory or the external volume are accessible to all project members.
+5. Only files saved in the shared-directory or the external volume are accessible to all project members via the virtual desktop.

 You can close the connection to your virtual desktop in two ways: